e2tmk/langfy/docs/finding-strings.md

 lang/
 ```

-You may customize excluded paths in the `langfy.php` configuration file:
+You may customize excluded content in the `langfy.php` configuration file using the comprehensive ignore system:

 ```php
 <?php